Intuitions of Machine Learning Researchers about Transfer Learning for Medical Image Classification: Methods: questionnaire

-\begin{itemize} \item \textbf{ImageNet-1K} \cite{deng2009imagenet} - A large-scale dataset with 1.3 million images of general everyday objects and concepts from 1K categories.
+For both tasks, participants considered the same three \textbf{source datasets}: \begin{itemize} \item \textbf{ImageNet-1K}~\cite{deng2009imagenet}.
+A large-scale dataset with 1.3M images of everyday objects and concepts from 1K categories.
 It serves as a de facto standard for benchmarking computer vision models and pretraining, making it a common baseline in transfer learning research.